Oral Surgery In Houston, TX

 What to Expect During Oral Surgery?

 The specifics of oral surgery can vary greatly depending on the procedure’s type, location, and complexity.
-The process begins with a consultation with our North Star Dental Center dentist.
-During this consultation, our dentist will discuss the specifics of the procedure and go over any medical conditions or medications you may be taking.
+Oral Surgery in Houston, TX, begins with a consultation with our North Star Dental Center dentist.
+During this consultation, our dentist will discuss the specifics of the procedure and go over the medications you may be taking.

-Depending on the procedure and your preferences, you may receive a local anesthetic injection to numb the area around the surgical site or receive intravenous or general anesthesia to put you to sleep during the procedure.
+Depending on the procedure and your preferences, our dentist may suggest a local anesthetic injection to numb the area around the surgical site or receive intravenous or general anesthesia to put you to sleep during the procedure.

 Please book an appointment at North Star Dental Center to learn how oral surgery can help you.